Rutgers Presbyterian Church - New York City

 Electro-pneumatic action

-4 manuals, 56 stops, 44 ranks
+4 manuals, 56 registers, 42 stops, 44 ranks

 The original organ in the present sanctuary was built by M.P.
 Möller of Hagerstown, Md.
 Möller provided an organ case of plain white oak, and a four-manual drawknob console.
 Möller also reused most of the pipes from the 1890 Frank Roosevelt organ (Op.
 436) that was in the previous church.
-In the contract dated March 18, 1925, is the following note:
+In the contract dated March 18, 1925, is the following clause:

 Party of the first part [Möller] agrees to build and finish the organ to the entire satisfaction and supervision of Mr. Edward Shippen Barnes, or any other expert named by party of the second part [Rutgers], and to construct the console so that the pistons operate the draw knobs and stop keys, noiselessly and instantaneously.
 The voicing is to be done to the entire satisfaction of said expert.
 Party of the first part will revoice or replace any set or sets of pipes if ncessary.
 It is also understood that quality and delivery date are to be the essence of this contract.